MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-timestamp-current-config.md

 1. Initialize an [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure with the current timestamping configuration.
 The  driver sets the members of the **NDIS_TIMESTAMP_CAPABILITIES** structure  as follows:
-   * The miniport driver uses the **TimestampFlags** field to indicate its current timestamping configuration.
+   * The driver uses the **TimestampFlags** field to indicate its current timestamping configuration.
 Each flag in the [**NDIS_TIMESTAMP_CAPABILITY_FLAGS**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capability_flags) structure should be set to **TRUE** if the corresponding timestamping capability is currently enabled or **FALSE** if it is not.

     > [!NOTE]
     > To determine which timestamping capabilities are currently enabled or disabled, the miniport reads the current values of the timestamping related keywords **\*PtpHardwareTimestamp** and **\*SoftwareTimestamp**.
-For more on using these keywords and how to determine which hardware timestamping capabilities to enable, see [Standardized INF keywords for NDIS packet timestamping](standardized-inf-keywords-for-ndis-packet-timestamping.md).
+For more on using these keywords and determining which timestamping capabilities to enable, see [Standardized INF keywords for NDIS packet timestamping](standardized-inf-keywords-for-ndis-packet-timestamping.md).

     > [!NOTE]
-    > If an implementation finds both hardware and software timestamps as enabled through the keywords, then the miniport should only generate hardware timestamps and disable software timestamps.
+    > If an implementation finds both hardware and software timestamps enabled through the keywords, then the miniport should only enable hardware timestamps and should disable software timestamps.

-    * The **CrossTimestamp** field should be set to **TRUE** if hardware cross timestamps are enabled in the current configuration or **FALSE** if they are not.
+    * The driver should set the **CrossTimestamp** field to **TRUE** if hardware cross timestamps are enabled in the current configuration or **FALSE** if they are not.

     * The **HardwareClockFrequencyHz** field must contain the current operating frequency of the NIC’s hardware clock.